muneer78/muneer78.github.io/_posts/2016-08-17-work-hard-for-it.md

 ---
 date: 2016-08-17
-title: Work Hard For It
+title: Work hard for it
 tags: great-lines
 ---